How Suella Braverman has put India-UK free trade deal on the verge of collapse

 Is Braverman's statement UK's official stand?

 No. British Prime Minister Liz Truss's spokesman on Wednesday said Britain still wants to agree on a free trade deal with India by Diwali later this month.
+On Thursday, British foreign minister James Cleverly said Britain wanted to have an even stronger trading relationship with India after reports that remarks by a fellow minister about Indian immigrants could put a future deal in doubt.

-"Yes, we are working on this high ambition free trade deal that would put the UK at the front of the queue to supply India's growing middle class," the spokesman said.
+When asked about the comments made by Braverman about Indian migrants in Britain and the possible impact, Cleverly said: "We do want to have an even stronger, and it's strong already, but an even stronger trading, relationship with India."

 How did India and the UK get close to signing the deal?